Written by 8:31 am DNS • One Comment

 Clients of Imperva had a rough start of the year.
 First, a strong attack of 500 million packets a second in January.
 It was considered one of the largest PPS (Packets Per Second) attacks known.

-Later, on the 30th of April 2019, another client of them got attacked with 580 million PPS.
+Later, on the 30th of April 2019, another client of theirs got attacked with 580 million PPS.

 What can we expect this year?

 • Attacks with a smaller bandwidth, but intense with a high PPS number.
-The cybercriminals are changing the strategies.
+The cybercriminals are changing their strategies.

 • Increase in the duration of the attacks.
 Some, they can go for weeks.
 DDoS protection solutions should be able to withstand longer than before.